10 Ways to Lower Your Power Bill This Summer

 Watch Your Doors

 If you have children going in and out of your house keep an eye on your exterior doors to make sure they are being completely shut.
-You can also close interior doors and close vents in rooms that are unused or which get too cold so that air flows to warmer rooms.
+You can also close interior doors and close vents in rooms that are unused or which become too cold so that air flows to warmer rooms.

 In addition to these ideas, you may also want to have your local power company do an energy audit to find hidden energy drains.